 So if I put a bunch of money into the charities, then you'll be good to me when I need a favor.

-Well, I can't say that, but if you put a bunch of money in these charities, I sure would be good for those charities, and then you work it out with the charities, or you've chosen them because they're working with you, where they say, if you can get us a bunch of money from a bunch of rich people in return for you giving them favors, we'll make sure that a bunch of this money benefits you directly or indirectly.
+And then you work it out with the charities, or you've chosen them because they're working with you, where they say, if you can get us a bunch of money from a bunch of rich people in return for you giving them favors, we'll make sure that a bunch of this money benefits you directly or indirectly.

-So the allegation is that uh 400 million dollars have flowed through this process, and uh it's hard to imagine that Governor Newsom didn't give anybody any favors for being a conduit allegedly.
+And it's hard to imagine that Governor Newsom didn't give anybody any favors for being a conduit, allegedly.

-Don't know if any of this is true, but uh if he if he really were the conduit for 400 million dollars flowing through, uh it's hard to believe he didn't get a taste of that, maybe not directly, but through circuitous roots, which is how they do it.
+Don't know if any of this is true, but if he really were the conduit for $400 million flowing through, it's hard to believe he didn't get a taste of that.

 That's how they do it.

-Um so again, I remind you that all local government, and maybe all government, is corrupt.
+So again, I remind you that all local government, and maybe all government, is corrupt.

-Um, so Health and Human Services is going to release a report that uh seems to tie Tylenol use in pregnant women with autism, but there is apparently uh there's some conflict in the science.
+So Health and Human Services is going to release a report that seems to tie Tylenol use in pregnant women with autism.

-So, what would you and I assume about that?
+So what would you and I assume about that?

-We should assume that we don't know anything, because there's some science that says there's a link, some says it isn't.
+We should assume that we don't know anything because there's some science that says there's a link, some says it isn't.

 We don't really trust either one of them.

-Uh I'm way beyond being able to trust them.
+I'm way beyond being able to trust them.

-So according to Modernity, who's reporting that.
+So, according to Modernity, who's reporting that.

-So it looks like if you read the tea leaves, the government is going to suggest that there are you know more than one thing that might be behind autism, and uh maybe they're not gonna say we know 100% sure what it is or how much each of these contribute.
+So it looks like, if you read the tea leaves, the government is going to suggest that there are more than one thing that might be behind autism.

 They might say, well, as far as we can narrow it down, it might be these things.

-I am that person because I have done That now, is it my imagination?
+I am that person because I have done that.

-Or does Andrew Cuomo have the easiest job in the world, which would be to become mayor of New York, given who he's running against.
+Or does Andrew Cuomo have the easiest job in the world, which would be to become mayor of New York, given who he's running against?

 Shouldn't he easily be able to win this?